- Tian-Xian Liquid

-Tian Xian is an herbal extract used in traditional medicine and consists of the following herbs: Cordyceps sinensis (Dong Chong Xia Cao), Astragulus membranaceus (Huang Qi), Ganoderma lucidum (Ling Zhi), Panax ginseng (Ren Shen), Atractylodes macrocephalae (Bai Zhu), Dioscorea batatas (Shan Yao), Codnopsis pilosula (Dang Shen), Pogostemon cablin (Huo Xiang), Lycium barbarum (Gou Qi Zi), Pteria margaritifera (Pearl Powder), Ligustrum lucidum Ait (Nu Zhen Zi), and Radix glycyrrhizae (Licorice).
-Ingredients may vary depending on manufacturers.
+Tian Xian is an herbal extract used in traditional medicine and consists of the following herbs: Cordyceps sinensis (Dong Chong Xia Cao), Astragulus membranaceus (Huang Qi), Ganoderma lucidum (Ling Zhi), Panax ginseng (Ren Shen), Atractylodes macrocephalae (Bai Zhu), Dioscorea batatas (Shan Yao), Codnopsis pilosula (Dang Shen), Pogostemon cablin (Huo Xiang), Lycium barbarum (Gou Qi Zi), Pteria margaritifera (Pearl Powder), Ligustrum lucidum (Nu Zhen Zi), and Radix glycyrrhizae (Licorice).
+Ingredients may vary depending on the manufacturer.

 Promoters of Tian Xian claim that it has immunomodulating and anticancer effects.
-Laboratory studies show that it can increase the number of immune cells upon stimulation with antigens, and also has anticancer effects.
+Lab studies suggest it can increase the number of immune cells and that it also has anticancer effects.
 A small study in breast cancer patients suggests that it may improve quality of life and alleviate side effects associated with chemotherapy.
 Larger controlled trials are needed to confirm these effects and to determine safety.

 Do Not Take If

 - You have hypersensitivity to any of the constituents.
-In addition, please see individual monographs for more drug interactions: Cordyceps, Astragulus, Reishi mushroom, Asian ginseng, Lycium, Ligustrum lucidum, and Licorice.
+See individual monographs for more on potential drug interactions: Cordyceps, Astragulus, Reishi mushroom, Asian ginseng, Lycium, Ligustrum lucidum, and Licorice.

-- You are taking cytochrome P450 substrate drugs: Tian Xian may affect how these drugs are metabolized.
+- You are taking CYP450 substrate drugs: Tian Xian may affect how these drugs are metabolized.

 - You are receiving chemotherapy: Tian Xian may alter the effects of conventional therapies.

 For Healthcare Professionals

 Tian Xian is an extract of Chinese medicinal herbs used for cancer treatment in traditional medicine.
 Ingredients may vary depending on manufacturers but usually include ginseng and astragalus as the main components.
 Proponents claim that the anticancer effects of this extract are due to the immunomodulating properties of its constituents.

 No serious adverse effects have been reported from the use of Tian Xian liquid.
 However, patients should use caution because some of the herbs in Tian Xian may interact with prescription drugs due to cytochrome P450 3A4 induction (10).
 Future studies are needed to determine the extent to which this herbal remedy may either positively or negatively alter conventional anticancer therapy.